Linux-For-Everyone/contribute-foss/README.md

-# Contributing To The Linux And FOSS Communituy
+# Contributing To The Linux And FOSS Community

 1. [Background](#Background)
 2. [Identifying How You Can Help](#Identifying-How-You-Can-Help)